noecail/UCRM-KNXVirtualIntegrator_2025/Documentation/English_Documentation.md

 ## 3.4.
 Create a Test <a name="create-test"></a>

 ## 3.5.
 Run a Test <a name="launch-test"></a>
+It is the purpose of this software: to test and analyze an installation!
+To do so, the [test configuration window](#analysis-window) needs to be opened from the main window.
+In this window, **a model's checkbox must be checked** in order to add it to the list of models which will be tested.
+It is also possible to check the checkboxes in the column of structures to add all the structure's models to the test.

+The tests will be done in the chronological order of addition to the list of models to test.
+However, if a model is modified after being added to the list, it will not be updated in the list of models to test.
+It needs to be removed from the list by emptying the list or unchecking the model, and then added again.

+Now, it is possible to change the delay between each element to slow down the test and not overload the bus.
+It is also possible to change the maximal answer timeout allowed for the reception: certain functions might take a longer time to finish.
+That is why there is a need to be able to change the timeout.
+</br> Caution, these parameters are general and apply to all the models that will be tested!

+In case of a new importation, the list of models to be tested will be emptied automatically, but it is also possible to do it manually using the **Reset selection** button.
+Finally, to launch the analysis of the list, there is simply need to press the **Launch Test** button.

+During the test, the software is slowed down quite a lot (and functions only in short lapse of time between each command) but it displays the advancement state of each test with icons: the hourglass means "waiting", the circle means "running" and the checkmark means "finished" (either successfully or not, same icon).
+When everything is finished the software returns to its usually state.
+</br> At this moment, it is possible to go to the [Report creation window](#create-report).

 ## 3.6.
 Generate a Report <a name="create-report"></a>

 ## 3.7.
 Import/Export KNX VI Projects <a name="vi-import"></a>

 <br></br>
 # 4. FAQ <a name="faq-title"></a>